Python API

 tso.plot_histogram()

-Example 4: The threshold
+Example 4: The threshold parameter of the counts metric

 The

-metric quantifies tissue-specificity as the proportion of tissues above a given expression threshold.
-Consequently, the threshold
+counts metric quantifies tissue-specificity as the proportion of tissues above a given expression threshold.
+Consequently, the threshold parameter directly influences the results obtained when using this method.

 In this example we will first set

-to 5.
+threshold to 5.
 Therefore, genes will be considered expressed in any given tissue if their expression is above this value.

 tso = tspex.TissueSpecificity(expression_data, 'counts', threshold=5)